aidanamato/tech-blog/README.md

 ## Deployment

-The deployed application can be found at [nameless-hollows-07003.herokuapp.com](https://nameless-hollows-07003.herokuapp.com/).
+The deployed application can be found [here](https://nameless-hollows-07003.herokuapp.com/).

 ## License